aminaeldj/Octodet-/README.md

      ```shell
       sudo apt install linux-tools-generic-hwe-22.04
 3. Reboot the system and verify that the new kernel is running with eBPF support.
 You can use the following commands:
-   Check the kernel version:

     ```shell
     uname -r
-Check the eBPF features available on your system:
-     ```shell
     bpftool feature

+ to Check the kernel version and the eBPF features available on your system.